5 Best Ways to Cut Plastic – Which Tool to Use? – Reviews & Top Picks in 2022

 4. Corded Jigsaw – Best for Curved & Complex Cuts

 The versatile jigsaw takes second place in our reviews for cutting thick plastic.
 When used with an edge guide, it performs well making straight cuts.
 It is also a top choice when making complex and curved cuts.
 So, why didn’t we put it first?
 Vibration is the short answer.
 Jigsaws use a cutting action like the larger reciprocating saws.
 When the tool’s vibrations are transferred into the stock, control and precision become more difficult.
 This can be overcome in most stock by clamping the stock.
 However, cutting lattice with this tool is not the most pleasant of experiences.

 You do want a jigsaw in your workshop at some point.
 When that time comes, buy a top of the line tool.
 For that, we recommend the Bosch JS470E Jigsaw.

 Stock note: Good for straight and intricate cuts in rigid stock.
-Not the best for lattice.
+Not the best tool to cut plastic lattice.
 Properly clamped round stock can be cut if the diameter doesn’t exceed the blade length.
 The accuracy of these cuts may not be the best.

 5. Table Saw – Best for Large Projects

 If you need long, straight cuts time and again, a table saw is the way to go.
 So long as you can bring the stock to the saw, that is.
 We are talking about workshop-based tools.
 Portable saws are available, but for ripping thick plastic, we think you’ll like the power and precision of a genuine stationary table saw.

 The fence and miter gauge make control and precision a snap.
 The power of even a modestly priced saw is more than enough for plastic.
 The limitations of the table saw show up when you need complex and curved cuts.
 They are not designed for that work.